Follow the steps described below to provision a controller managed, upstream Kubernetes cluster on Equinix Metal bare metal servers.

 - Ensure that you have SSH access to all the bare metal servers

 - Login into the Console

-- Give the cluster a name and click Continue to configure it
+- Enter the Cluster Name and click Continue

 A number of defaults are automatically selected and presented.
 A number of options are available for customization